History of The On Course Foundation

 Many patients were enthused by the opportunity to participate, compete and work in such a sport.
 The handicap system offered them the opportunity to compete on a level playing field, as well as a reason to socialise with other Service personnel in similar positions to themselves.

 An initial pilot golf skills scheme took place in September 2009, run in collaboration with the staff at Headley Court.
 The success of this event spurred the genesis of On Course Foundation.
 John’s aim was to create a charity to offer injured Servicemen, women and veterans the opportunity to participate in golf on a level playing field with everyone else, either as a player or through employment in the golf industry.
-The On Course Foundation was officially launched on 2 July 2010 at the Royal Household Golf Club at Windsor Castle.
+On Course Foundation was officially launched on 2 July 2010 at the Royal Household Golf Club at Windsor Castle.

 Since then, the charity has grown, both in terms of the number of beneficiaries, and in how the Foundation can help them.
-As On Course Foundation celebrates its fifth anniversary, it’s clear that golf has the ability to aid recovery, both physically and mentally, and On Course Foundation provides the perfect setting for competition, camaraderie and confidence.
+As On Course Foundation celebrates its seventh anniversary, it’s clear that golf has the ability to aid recovery, both physically and mentally, and On Course Foundation provides the perfect setting for competition, camaraderie and confidence.